Changing The Game: Politics, Policy, And 21st Century Leadership With Oklahoma City Mayor David Holt

 Described as a “rising star” in politics, Mayor David Holt (R) is the youngest mayor that Oklahoma City has had in nearly a century and the first Native American to serve in the position.
-Please join POLIS for a conversation with Mayor Holt about his pathway to public service, his strategies for governing a “purple” city in a highly partisan age, and his conviction that elected officials can and should tell voters difficult truths.
-The discussion will be moderated by Sanford Professor Kristin Goss.
+He joined POLIS for a conversation about his pathway to public service, his strategies for governing a “purple” city in a highly partisan age, and his conviction that elected officials can and should tell voters difficult truths.
+The discussion was be moderated by Sanford Professor Kristin Goss.

 Mayor David Holt has served as Mayor of Oklahoma City since 2018.
 A member of the Osage Nation, he is the city’s first Native American mayor.
 Oklahoma City is the nation’s 20th-largest city and Mayor Holt has presided over the city’s continued growth and emergence on the national stage.
 Mayor Holt serves in the leadership of the U.S. Conference of Mayors and the National League of Cities and is often called upon by national leaders and media to speak on issues facing American cities.